deuxfleurs-org/garage/doc/book/cookbook/encryption.md

 Secret Handshake protocol.
 This is why setting a `rpc_secret` is mandatory, and that's also why your nodes have super long identifiers.

-## Encrypting traffic between a Garage node and your client

-HTTP API endpoints provided by Garage are in clear text.
+## HTTP API endpoints provided by Garage are in clear text
-You have multiple options to have encryption between your client and a node:

-  - Setup a reverse proxy with TLS / ACME / Let's encrypt
-  - Setup a Garage gateway locally, and only contact the garage daemon on `localhost`
-  - Only contact your Garage daemon over a secure, encrypted overlay network such as Wireguard
+Adding TLS support built into Garage is not currently planned.

 ## Garage stores data in plain text on the filesystem